 In June 2002, our board of directors adopted a stockholder rights plan and, pursuant thereto, issued preferred stock purchase rights ("Rights") to the holders of our common stock.
 The Rights have certain anti-takeover effects.
-If triggered, the Rights would cause substantial dilution to a person or group of persons who acquires more than 15% (19.9% for William W. Featheringill, a Director who already owns more than 15%) of our common stock on terms not approved by the board of directors.
+If triggered, the Rights would cause substantial dilution to a person or group of persons who acquires more than 15% (19.9% for William W. Featheringill, a Director who owned approximately 11% as of June 30, 2005, but owned more than 15% at the time the Rights were put in place) of our common stock on terms not approved by the board of directors.

-We have never paid dividends on our common stock and do not anticipate doing so in the foreseeable future
+We have never paid dividends on our common stock and do not anticipate doing so in the foreseeable future.